Delta Park/Vanport station: Bus service history

 When the station opened in 2004, there was no regular bus service to it; however, C-Tran did use the bus bays during winter storms instead of providing through service to downtown Portland.
 In 2007, C-Tran began regularly serving the station for the first time.
 Three limited-stop "commuter" (rush hours only) routes (41, 44 and 47) served the station starting in May 2007, connecting it with Vancouver and other points in Clark County.
 Another route was added in September 2007, prompted by TriMet's discontinuation, on September 2 of that year, of the portion of its route 6-ML King Blvd between Jantzen Beach and downtown Vancouver.
 C-Tran began operating a temporary shuttle between Delta Park/Vanport MAX station and downtown Vancouver, replacing it with permanent service – with a regular, all-day route (4-Fourth Plain) – in November 2007.

 Routes 4-Fourth Plain and 44-Fourth Plain Limited stopped serving the station in September 2016, and route 47-Battle Ground Limited's service to the station was discontinued in September 2017.

 TriMet bus service (route 6, southbound trips only) to this station was introduced in September 2017.

+TriMet bus service (route 293, night bus) was introduced in August 2024 in place of the MAX..
+As of August 2026, the route has changed to serve N Expo Rd instead of N Columbia Blvd, Portland Rd, and Marine Dr for faster trips to Delta Park/Vanport MAX station.